zozospider/note/distributed/ZooKeeper/ZooKeeper-Documentation-Developer-Programmer's-Guide.md

 ### 2.1.1 Watches

+Clients can set watches on znodes. __Changes to that znode trigger the watch and then clear the watch.
+When a watch triggers, ZooKeeper sends the client a notification.__

 ### 2.1.2 Data Access

+__The data stored at each znode in a namespace is read and writen atomically.
+Reads get all the data bytes associated with a znode and writes replaces all the data.
+Each znode has an Access Control List (ACL) that restricts who can do what.__

+ZooKeeper was not designed to be a general database or large object store.
+Instead, it manages coordination data.
+A common property of the various forms of coordination data is that they are relatively small: measured in kilobytes. __If large data storage is needed, the usually pattern of dealing with such data is to store it on a bulk storage syste, such as NFS or HDFS, and store pointers to the storage locations in ZooKeeper.__

 ### 2.1.3 Ephemeral Nodes

+ZooKeeper also has the notion of `ephemeral nodes`. __These nodes exists as long as the session that created the znode is active.
+When the session ends the znode is deleted.
+Because of this behavior ephemeral znodes are not allowed to have children.__

 ### 2.1.4 Sequence Nodes -- Unique Naming

+__When creating a znode you can also request that ZooKeeper append a monotonically increasing counter to the end of the path.
+This counter is unique to the parent znode.
+The counter used to store the next sequence number is signed int (4 bytes) maintained by the parent node, the counter will overflow when incremented beyond 2147483647.__

 ## 2.2 Time in ZooKeeper